-Honor athletes, coaches, business, and media professionals connected to South Carolina who have made a significant and positive impact through football.
+The SCFHOF is a charitable organization.
+We honor athletes, coaches, business, and media professionals connected to South Carolina who have made a significant and positive impact through football.
 We help promote and support the game of football and those who play it.
 Our Business Connect program provides players with collective wisdom from football alumni to support and encourage their transition to life beyond football.
+In 2018, we added the Bridge Builder program that is supporting the next steps of our youth in Greenville County with the assistance of the Regional Workforce Advisor.
 We encourage the support of football and our community and annually present a Humanitarian of the Year Award.
 We acknowledge the thread of football that intertwines with nearly all facets of life in the great state of South Carolina.

 Any person who played, coached, wrote about or otherwise supported football at the highest of levels and either (i) did so in South Carolina, or (ii) did so elsewhere, but is a native of South Carolina, is eligible for consideration.
 The SCFHOF Board of Directors have the right to determine eligibility and those being honored in a given year.

 Management of the SCFHOF

 The SCFHOF, its support, and its programs are maintained, developed, and managed, in part, pursuant to an agreement with Wyatt Sports, LLC d/b/a Wyatt Sports Marketing.

 Football provides young people with valuable life skills, and a platform for community betterment, but is under attack.
 The South Carolina Football Hall of Fame (SCFHOF) is a member-supported charity using football to positively develop our community.
 We rely on our corporate sponsors, members, donors, and volunteers to achieve our mission.
 Our Team has a wealth of experience and know how to lead and develop our programming and community initiatives.